Looking for the best day trips from Zadar? There are many wonderful day trips you can add to your itinerary for the city.

 By guided tour

 Prefer a guided tour?
 Check out this full day tour that combines a visit to Krka National Park with a visit to Sibenik!
-You’ll have the opportunity to swim at Krka and visit Visovac island before heading to Sibenik, where you can walk the old town and visit the Saint James Cathedral.
+You’ll have the opportunity to view the waterfalls at Krka and visit Visovac island before heading to Sibenik, where you can walk the old town and visit the Saint James Cathedral.

 #4 Explore the charms of Split

-Split is a large city, but you’d never know that once you enter the Diocletian Palace, Split’s old town.
+Split is a large city, but you’d never know that once you enter the Diocletian Palace and Split’s Old Town.
 Walk along the Riva, the waterfront promenade, and enter the Palace through one of its four gates.

 If you are planning to visit Split on your own, you might want to invest in a guided tour of the palace, for an efficient walk through the must-not-miss parts of the complex and some interesting context for what you are viewing.